yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 The following applies only to the SquashFS images of !OpenWrt.
 The JFFS2 images just need an extra reboot, so you don't have to run {{{firstboot}}} yourself.

-The !OpenWrt firmware contains two pieces, a kernel and a readonly filesystem embeded in the firmare known as SquashFS.
-The job of the firstboot script is to make a secondary, writable JFFS2 filesystem out of the free space in flash.
+The !OpenWrt firmware contains two pieces, a kernel and a read-only filesystem embedded in the firmware known as SquashFS.
+The job of the firstboot script is to make a secondary, writable, JFFS2 filesystem out of the free space in flash.

-When !OpenWrt boots it will check for the existance of a JFFS2 partition and attempt to boot from that, otherwise it will boot from the SquashFS filesystem.
+When !OpenWrt boots it will check for the existence of a JFFS2 partition and attempt to boot from that, otherwise it will boot from the SquashFS filesystem.
 The lack of a JFFS2 partition will ''automatically'' trigger the firstboot script which will run in the background, creating a JFFS2 filesystem and populating it with symbolic links to the SquashFS filesystem (which is now remounted to the {{{/rom}}} directory).
-The effect of this is that the root filesystem will suddenly appear to be writable shortly after bootup, this can be verified with the mount command:
+The effect of this is that the root filesystem will suddenly appear to be writable shortly after bootup.
+This can be verified with the `mount` command:

 {{{
 /dev/mtdblock/4 on / type jffs2 (rw)